EichlerLab/smrtsv2/README.md

 The pipeline currently assumes that the analysis will need to start with raw input reads prior to alignment against the reference.
-The complete pipeline can be visualize through Snakemake's DAG as follows.
+The complete pipeline can be visualized through Snakemake's DAG as follows.

 ![alt text](https://raw.githubusercontent.com/EichlerLab/pacbio_variant_caller/master/pipeline.png?token=AAFNfPFB6lw3rKXVpwn9my7m5fNDJM-Mks5VNXa3wA%3D%3D "Snakemake DAG for the SV caller pipeline")